 \section{Evaluation of usability \& user experience}

 In this section we describe Human-Computer Interaction (HCI) methods and techniques that have been used to evaluate user interaction with generative music models.
 These methods and techniques share aims with Human-Centered AI \cite{shneiderman_human-centered_2022,ozmen_garibay_six_2023} to research, design, and evaluate AI systems from a human-centered or user-first perspective.
 Below, we first introduce HCI methodologies for evaluating AI music systems.
-We then describe data collection methods for understanding the user experience of generative AI including quantitative and qualitative approaches.
-It is important to note that there are no de-facto standards defining which data collection methods are used for which evaluation methodologies.
-Instead, selection of data collection and methodology is based on best practice in the field and individual HCI practitioner skills and experience.
+We then describe data collection methods for understanding the user experience of generative AI including quantitative and qualitative approaches. \nbk{Table \ref{tab:hci_evaluation} closes this section by summarizing key HCI evaluation approaches discussed.} It is important to note that there are no de-facto standards defining which data collection methods are used for which evaluation methodologies.
+Instead, selection of data collection and methodology is based on best practice in the field and individual HCI practitioner's skills and experience.